Nightpl3x/ISCD/README.md

 ### 'keras.engine has no attribute layers'

-1) change line 23 in Mask_RCNN/mrcnn/model.py from
+1) Change line 23 in Mask_RCNN/mrcnn/model.py from
 #####
     $ import keras.engine as KE